 Mary Queen of Scots

 “Mary Stuart” was the daughter of the house of Stuart, James V of Scotland.
-She acceded the throne of Scotland upon the death of James V in 1542 -Mary was a mere six days old when she became Queen of the Scots.
-She descended from the Tudor family: Henry VII’s daughter, Margaret Tudor (sister to Henry VIII), married King James IV of Scotland.
+Mary was a mere six days old when she became Queen of the Scots following the death of James V. She descended from the Tudor family: Henry VII’s daughter, Margaret Tudor (sister to Henry VIII), married King James IV of Scotland.
 They gave birth to James V of Scotland who married Mary of Guise -the parents of Mary Queen of Scots.

 Mary spent much of her childhood in France where she married the Dauphin of France, Francis.
 She was Queen consort of France for one year from 1559-1560 until he died.
 Then she returned to Scotland and several years later she married for love to her half-cousin Henry Stuart, Lord Darnley –“a weak, conceited youth who had both Tudor and Stuart blood in his veins” according to Winston Churchill (264).
 Together they had a son, James (the future king of England), but their marriage was a disaster and it spurred old feudal factionalism in Scotland.
 Darnley was a hot-headed, violent man.
 Mary’s enemies used Darnley to disrupt her court -at one point he intruded and threatened the pregnant Queen.
 At the same time, Mary’s favorite guests from the French were highly unpopular, and one man, Mary’s secretary and musician named David Riccio, was seized and stabbed to death in Mary’s presence.
 Darnley had become convinced Riccio had an inappropriate relationship with his wife.
 Mary’s enemies had begun using Darnley against her.